Public speaking. Did reading those two simple words just give you a little bit of anxiety? If so, you’re not alone.

 Being on-camera is scary, but hopefully these 10 tips and tricks will help you feel more comfortable when you’re staring down the barrel of a lens.

 - Imagine you’re talking to a friend of family member

 - Don’t be afraid to go off script

 - Break up your script into short sections

 When you’re on-camera, try to find a balance between being “camera ready” and natural.
 As my co-worker and senior producer at VMG Studios Cyndi Butz-Houghton says, “Don’t be afraid of your personality.”
 Let it shine and soon enough you’ll look like a pro in front of the camera.

-Click the image below for a free downloadable infographic on how to look great on-camera
+Click the image below for a free downloadable checklist on how best to record high-quality video on your computer

 - Arachnophobia – the fear of spiders